You did it! Your company is officially legit, which means you’re a boss and one step closer to building your empire.

 To be recognized as a legitimate entity that’s separate from you personally, your LLC or corporation can’t be an empty shell.
 This means you need to make an initial investment in your business—technically called a capital contribution.

 You can contribute more than just money.
-For example, you can contribute loans, property, or services as well.
+For example, you can contribute loans, property, services and even intangible assets like trademarks or patents.

 Typically, a one-owner LLC or S Corp will be capitalized with the owner providing cash and perhaps some equipment to get the business going.
 To do this, just write a check to your LLC or corporation, and deposit the funds in your business bank account.